-Hair Style and Beards - Hair: simple, neat, clean, off the collar, and away from the face and well controlled.
-No hair extensions, hair ornaments, decorative caps or scarves.
+Hair Style and Beards - Hair must be professional and in natural shades.
+Hairstyle and beards should be simple, neat and trim, clean, secured to prevent hair from hanging over patients and away from the face allowing for proper use of equipment and PPE.
 Minimal head coverings worn for religious beliefs are acceptable but must allow the student to use a stethoscope and other medical instruments and must not interfere with client examinations.
 Principles of infection control must be followed.
-Beards: men must be clean-shaven or have beard neat and trimmed.